con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	'jig pa] em.; 'jigs pa NyiGyu VM

 Whose aim is one; whose aim is non-dual Dharma;
-Eternal one; whose aim is ultimate;
+Whose aim is ultimate; beyond destruction;
 Whose mind consists in groups of consciousness
-With varied cognisance, objects, and forms; (123)
+With varied objects, forms, and cognisance; (123)

 * Following VV, we take the latter half of this verse to be a single name.
 VV's interpretation, although not entirely transparent, probably amounts to saying: 'He is the mind stream (*jñānasantati*) consisting in (1) varied representations, forms, and objects (*nānāvijñaptirūpārtha*) [i.e., the six gross forms of consciousness]; mind (*citta*) [i.e., *alayavijñāna*]; and consciousness (*vijñāna*) [i.e., *kliṣṭamanas*].
 Here we've attempted to follow the ancient translation.
 To explain: he is one 'whose mind (*jñānasantati* as a *bahuvrīhi*) consists in groups of consciousness (vijñāna; rnam shes tshogs - *tshogs* being a plural marker) with varied cognisance, objects, and forms (*nānāvijñaptirūpārtha*, *rnam rig sna tshogs gzugs don can* - a *bahuvrīhi* qualifying *vijñāna*).